Welcome to Mira Vista

-What if I am having a problem or concern with a neighbor?
+What if I am having a problem or concern with a neighbour?

 It is important to try to get along with your neighbors.
-If you have a problem or concern with a neighbor, it is usually best to try to resolve the problem amongst yourselves.
+If you have a problem or concern with a neighbour, it is usually best to try to resolve the problem amongst yourselves.
 Refrain from using foul language or engaging in verbal arguments.
-Of course, if you are unable to resolve the problem, feel free to contact Britt Stewart – Strata Manager at OSM with details in writing or the Building Manager by e-mail or the local authorities.
+If you are unable to resolve the problem, contact the Property Manger, email@example.com detailing your concern in writing.

 Do I need to book the elevator when I move in or out?

-Yes, you need to contact the Miravista Building Manager prior to your move in or out to reserve a date and time and to ensure the elevator pads are up and that another move is already taking place on your selected date.
+Yes, you need to contact the Property Manager and Building Administration Office prior to your move in or out to reserve a date and time and to ensure the elevator pads are up and that another move is already taking place on your selected date.
 To avoid disappointment book early to ensure availability.

-It is the Building Manager’s responsibility to care for and maintain all common areas within Miravista are managed by the Alliance Response Team.
-For any problems pertaining to your individual suite, you must contact the owner or the property manager if you are renting.
+Maintenance to all common areas within Miravista are managed by the Alliance Response Team.
+For any problems pertaining to your individual suite, you must contact the owner or your rental property manager if you are renting.
 Owners are responsible for their own units.
 The Strata will arrange for smoke detector replacement.
 Contact the Building Administration office for priority replacement by the Maintenance Team.

 Smoke Alarm /Fire Bell Testing

-In the effort to keep our residents safe we have an annual testing of smoke detectors inside units.
+Fire Safety includes government mandated annual testing of smoke detectors inside units.
 Residents have a legal obligation to comply with allowing the Fire Safety Technicians access to their Units.
 Non-compliant Homeowners will be fined and Unit access will be enforced.
 Homeowners are responsible for their tenants compliance.
-Fire Alarm bell testing is done as scheduled.
+Fire Alarm bell testing is done every month.
 In order to maintain the system properly we may have to sound every alarm for a short period of time.
-On a test day, if the alarm sounds for longer than 2 minutes, then it is no longer part of testing and residents must evacuate the building in the shortest route possible.
+On a test day, if the alarm sounds for longer than 2 minutes, then it is no longer part of testing and residents must evacuate the building via the shortest route possible.

 In Case Of Evacuation

 If the alarm sounds and it is not a scheduled test, consider it an emergency and evacuate the building.
-Always check your door for heat or gases to ensure that it is safe to open and exit.
-Exit to the closest exterior opening.
-On the ground floor it may be easiest to use the front door or the stairwell exit, but for all other residents the stairwell exit is the best option.
-DO NOT travel down to the garage parkade as it is not the closest exit or use the elevators.
+Always check your door for heat or gas to ensure that it is safe to open and exit.
+Exit via the closest opening to the outdoors.
+DO NOT travel down to the garage parkade.
+It is not the closest exit.
+DO NOT use the elevators under any circumstances.
 Remember, the first and safest exit is the best exit.

 PRINTABLE GO-GREEN 2015 CALENDAR